 If you like our spiced pumpkin roll cake, why not try tiramisu roll cake?
 Follow the pumpkin roll cake recipe to make the sponge cake but without the cinnamon, nutmeg, ginger, and pumpkin.

 Once the sponge has cooked, soak it with 4 or 5 tablespoons of the coffee mixture, then proceed to roll it in a towel.
 Unroll it, spread the mascarpone mixture over it, then roll it up and dust it with the cocoa powder. (refrigerate the mascarpone spread to thicken before spreading).

 To make an easy, layered tiramisu trifle, layer sponge cake pieces soaked in the coffee mix instead of ladyfingers in a large glass bowl and pour the mascarpone cream over the top.
 Spread a layer of whipped cream over it and finish with freshly grated chocolate or cocoa powder.

 Italian tiramisu is usually served with coffee at lunch or on its own after dinner for dessert.
 Although you can easily combine it with other desserts if you're having a feast.
 Here are a few of our favorites:

 Serve slices of rich cheesecake alongside a generous portion of tiramisu for a decadent and indulgent dessert.
-Some great cheesecake recipes include Oreo cheesecake, pumpkin cheesecake, turtle cheesecake, lemon cheesecake bars, and lemon blueberry cheesecake bars.
+Some great cheesecake recipes include Oreo cheesecake, pumpkin cheesecake, and turtle cheesecake.

 Chocolate and peanut recipes